Muksaflash/My-Portfolio/README.md

 My name is Alexander.
 I am fond of technology and programming languages.
 Here is some information about me:

 - **Education**: I pursuing a bachelor's degree in computer science from MTUCI.
 - **Work Experience**: I worked as a programmer at King's Quest for two years where I developed electronics.
+I also write applications for SMM agencies as a freelancer on order.
 - **Skills**: My main skills include:
    - Development of web applications using C#.
    - Working with databases such as MySQL.